sauravranapng/mysortingalgo/README.md

 Key Skills: HTML ,CSS ,Javascript ,Sorting Algorithm ,Web Deployment, Web Hosting.
 Key Features:
 1.you can change the no. of bars.
-2.You can set the speed anytime during process at your ease.
+2.You can set the speed anytime during process at your own ease .

 link to app https://62c4f641afc18a07536fc86c--sortingalgvvisualizer.netlify.app/